 Machu Picchu is doubtless the most famous place in Peru.
-However, the country has way more to offer for the adventurous traveller like the Colca Canyon Trek.
+However, the country has way more to offer for adventurous travelers like the Colca Canyon Trek.

-Peru is a great country for the adventurous traveller.
-The first thing that might come to your mind is machu pichu and the inca trail.
+Peru is a great country for adventurous travelers.
+The first thing that might come to your mind is Machu Pichu and the Inca trail.

-The colca canyon is a region near Arequipa that holds a number of adventurous activities.
-Think about ziplining, watching the worlds biggest birds fly over and exploring traditional life in remote mountain communities.
+The Colca Canyon is a region near Arequipa that holds several adventurous activities.
+Think about ziplining, watching the world’s biggest birds fly over, and exploring traditional life in remote mountain communities.

 But the amazing views will make you forget your sore muscles.
-This is where desert, volcanic rocks and high mountains meet each other creating spectacular and diverse landscapes.
+This is where desert, volcanic rocks, and high mountains meet, creating spectacular and diverse landscapes.

-The colca canyon trek is worth every step you take.
-Even though it can be done in 2 days I would recommend to spend at least 3 days in the canyon if not longer.
+The Colca Canyon trek is worth every step you take.
+Even though it can be done in 2 days, I would recommend spending at least 3 days in the canyon, if not longer.

-In the Colca canyon it is easy to recognize the Collagua woman by their colourful dresses.
-One of their crafts is wool spinning and the knitten items for sale make a great souvenir.
+In the Colca canyon, it is easy to recognize the Collagua woman by their colorful dresses.
+One of their crafts is wool spinning, and the knitten items for sale make a great souvenir.

-The colca canyon’s volcanic origins are still visible in the presence of several hot springs.
-The excellent way to relax your body from the tiring trek.
+The Colca canyon’s volcanic origins are still visible in the presence of several hot springs.
+An excellent way to relax your body from the tiring trek.

 The trek will end with a steep climb out of the canyon, but you will carry lots of new memories and experiences with you.
-In the end you will be rewarded with some final beautiful views on the mountain tops surrounding the canyon.
+In the end, you will be rewarded with some final beautiful views of the mountain tops surrounding the canyon.

 Written by Ellis from Backpack Adventures